History of Canberra: After World War II

 The construction of Lake Burley Griffin in central Canberra, along the course of the Molonglo, was commenced in the early 1960s, based largely on Walter Burley Griffin's original plans.
 A move to name it Lake Menzies, after the then Prime Minister Sir Robert Menzies, was vetoed by Menzies himself.
 The lake was formed by Scrivener Dam, named after Charles Scrivener, located at what is now the western end of Lake Burley Griffin.
 The dam was completed in 1963, and its valves closed on 20 September 1963, to allow the lake to form.
 However, the area was in drought at the time and the lake did not actually fill until April 1964, when the drought broke.
 This allowed the first event scheduled for the lake, a rowing championship, to take place.
 In 1970, the Captain James Cook Memorial was added, as part of the celebrations held that year to mark the bicentennial of the discovery of Australia's east coast by Captain James Cook.

 The 1971 Canberra flood disaster occurred in the Woden Valley of Canberra on Australia Day of that year.
 The flood killed seven people, injured 15 and affected 500 others.

 Canberra's residents are keen followers and participants in sports, and Bruce Stadium was opened during 1978 and later hosted several important Sydney 2000 soccer games.

 Among key cultural and civic landmarks, the National Library of Australia building opened in 1968, the High Court of Australia building opened in 1980, the National Gallery of Australia building in 1982, the National Museum of Australia building in 2001 and the National Portrait Gallery of Australia building in 2008.
 All these facilities and institutions are situated on or near the shores of Lake Burley Griffin.

+The NCDC's Metropolitan Canberra Policy Plan Development Plan (published July 1984) was an assessment of two alternative options for Canberra - a concentrated plan and a dispersed plan.
+It was decided to adopt the dispersed plan.

+In 1985 the Transport Branch of the NCDC Engineering Division produced a report of their concerns of an oversupply of office building approvals in Civic (titled Transport Implications of City Development).

+Ian Morison (one of the authors of the Y-Plan) claimed in a 1987 journal article that "the Commission obviously did not want to know about it, so the report was kept under wraps until it was subpoenaed in the Supreme Court".

-On 9 May 1988, a new, much larger Commonwealth Parliament House was opened on Capital Hill in State Circle, Parkes.
+On May 9 1988, a new, much larger Commonwealth Parliament House was opened on Capital Hill in State Circle, Parkes.
 This imposing complex of parliamentary chambers, public spaces, offices and other facilities replaced the outmoded (Provisional) Parliament House that had operated close by for some 60 years.
 The complex's elaborate opening ceremony was a centrepiece of Australia's bicentenary celebrations, which were held nationwide to mark the 200th anniversary of the arrival of the First Fleet from England, and the foundation of European settlement in what was to become the City of Sydney in 1788.